Ujjain: Ancient period

+In the Post-Mauryan period, the Sungas and the Satavahanas ruled the city consecutively.
+The Satavahanas and the Ror Sakas, known as Western Satraps, contested for control of the city for a period.
+Following the end of the Satavahana dynasty, the Rors retained Ujjain from the second to the twelfth century C.E.

+After the Mauryans, Ujjain was controlled by a number of empires and dynasties, including local dynasties, the Shungas, the Western Satraps, the Satavahanas, and the Guptas.

 Ujjain remained as an important city of the Guptas during the 4th and the 5th centuries.
 Kalidasa, the great Indian classical poet of the 5th century who lived in the times of the Gupta king Vikramaditya wrote his epic work Meghadūta in which he describes the richness of Ujjain and its people.
 In the 6th century CE the Chinese pilgrim Xuanzang visited India.
 He describes the ruler of Avanti as a king who was generous to the poor and presented them with gifts.

-Bharthari is said to have written his great epics, Virat Katha, Neeti Sataka, the love story of Pradyot Princess Vasavadatta and Udayan in Ujjayini, as the city was called during his times.
+Bhartṛhari is said to have written his great epics, Virat Katha, Neeti Sataka, the love story of Pradyot Princess Vasavadatta and Udayan in Ujjayini, as the city was called during his times.
 The writings of Bhasa are set in Ujjain, and he probably lived in the city.
 Kalidasa also refers to Ujjain multiple times, and it appears that he spent at least a part of his life in Ujjain.
 Mrichchhakatika by Shudraka is also set in Ujjain.
-Ujjain also appears in several stories as the capital of the legendary emperor parmar Vikramaditya.
+Ujjain also appears in several stories as the capital of the legendary emperor Vikramaditya of the Parmar dynasty.
 Somadeva's Kathasaritsagara (11th century) mentions that the city was created by Vishwakarma, and describes it as invincible, prosperous and full of wonderful sights.
 Ujjain was sacked several times by the Arabs of the Umayyad Caliphate in the 8th century CE.
 The Arabs called the city Uzayn.

 Medieval period

-The Paramaras (9th-14th century CE) shifted the region's capital from Ujjain to Dhar.
+The Paramaras (9th-14th century CE) built the City of Ujjain and shifted the region's capital from Ujjain to Dhar.
 Mahmud of Ghazni sacked the city and forced it to pay tribute during his invasion in India.
-In 1235 CE, Iltutmish of Delhi Sultanate plundered the city.
-With the decline of the Paramara kingdom, Ujjain ultimately came under the Islamic rule, like other parts of north-central India.
+In 1235 CE, Iltutmish of the Delhi Sultanate plundered the city.
+With the decline of the Paramara kingdom, Ujjain ultimately came under Islamic rule, like other parts of north-central India.
 The city continued to be an important city of central India.
-As late as during the times of the Mughal vassal Jai Singh II (1688-1743), who constructed a Jantar Mantar in the city, Ujjain was the largest city and capital of the Malwa Subah.
-The city continued to be developed during Muslim rule especially under the Delhi Sultanate and the Mughal Empire, it was used as an important military headquarters.
+As late as the time of the Mughal vassal Jai Singh II (1688-1743), who constructed a Jantar Mantar in the city, Ujjain was the largest city and capital of the Malwa Subah.
+The city continued to be developed during Muslim rule, especially under the Delhi Sultanate and the Mughal Empire.
+It was used as an important military headquarters.